ThatDudeJT/AzureLabsAz-104/README.md

 # AzureLabs

-Collection of Azure labs for skill enhancement as an Azure Administrator.
+Collection of Azure labs for AZ-104, AZ-500, and more to enhance Azure Administrator/Security skills.

 ## Labs Overview

-Explore practical exercises covering various Azure services.
+Explore practical exercises covering AZ-104 and AZ-500 labs.

 ## Usage